anima-wg/brski-cloud/anima-brski-cloud.md

 ## Issues with Redirect via Voucher

 The second redirect case is handled by returning a special extension in the voucher.
-The Cloud Registrar actually does all of the voucher processing as specified in {{BRSKI}}.
+The Cloud Registrar actually does all the voucher processing as specified in {{BRSKI}}.
 In this case, the Cloud Registrar may be operated by the same entity as the MASA, and it might even be combined into a single server.
 Whether or not this is the case, it behaves as if it was separate.